Threat of Ukraine war weighs on global markets

 The ruble fell more than 3 percent against the dollar on Thursday and Friday and is now worth less than half its early-2014 value.
 A further weakening of the Russian currency would make imported goods more expensive for Russian consumers, exacerbating inflation that already is running at an annual rate of nearly 9 percent.

-More than half of Russian wages and pensions are paid via SberBank alone.
+More than half of Russian wages and pensions are paid via Sberbank alone.
 Tough sanctions targeting the institution, which is majority-owned by Russia’s central bank, could trigger a depositor run, analysts said.

 Blocking U.S. banks and companies from all dealings with one or more of these institutions could seriously interfere with the ability of Russian banks and businesses to send money across borders.
 That would imperil Russia’s more than $700 billion in two-way trade flows, especially with European firms.